Hepatitis B

 Hepatitis B is preventable with a vaccination.
 All those at increased risk of hepatitis B should receive the vaccination:

-• Occupational risk of exposure to blood or blood-contaminated environments
+- Occupational risk of exposure to blood or blood-contaminated environments

-• Family and household contacts
+- Family and household contacts

-• Those who use injectable drugs, as well as their contacts
+- Those who use injectable drugs, as well as their contacts

-• Those at risk due to medical conditions (e.g. HIV, chronic kidney or liver disease, those that require frequent blood transfusions)
+- Those at risk due to medical conditions (e.g. HIV, chronic kidney or liver disease, those that require frequent blood transfusions)

-• Those with multiple sexual partners / who change partners frequently
+- Those with multiple sexual partners / who change partners frequently

-• Travellers to or from areas with a high or intermediate prevalence of hepatitis B virus
+- Travellers to, or from, areas with a high or intermediate prevalence of hepatitis B virus

 Infants receive 3 doses of the hepatitis B vaccine through the Irish Childhood Immunisation Schedule, which was started in 2008.

 Hepatitis B can be passed from mother to child while the mother is pregnant.
-As a result, pregnant women should be screened for infection, and if she is hepatitis B positive, she might be asked to take antiviral medications during her pregnancy.
+As a result, pregnant women should be screened for infection, and if a pregnant woman is hepatitis B positive, she might be asked to take antiviral medications during her pregnancy.
 Regardless of whether she takes this medication, all babies born to mothers with hepatitis B should receive a birth dose of the vaccine within 24 hours of delivery.

 More information is detailed in the Immunisation Guidelines for Ireland.

-Other information:
+Other information

-HPSC: https://www.hpsc.ie/a-z/hepatitis/hepatitisb/
+Epidemiology: https://www.hpsc.ie/a-z/hepatitis/hepatitisb/